MrKovar/vidyodl/README.md

 If you are unsure whether or not Docker is properly installed, Docker provides a [test image](https://hub.docker.com/_/hello-world) that you can run to verify that everything is working as expected.

+For ease of resources, a ready-made image was created on [Docker Hub](https://hub.docker.com/repository/docker/kovarcodes/bullseye-poetry/general) that has most of the dependencies ready to go.

 #### Local

 For local usage, you will need to have the following installed: